 Capital equipment is also tangible and physical in nature.
-This means that it is material, can be touched and that it occupies space.
+This means that it is material, can be touched, and it occupies space.
 It can be inventoried and tagged as an enduring asset.
-If an item is not tangible it cannot be considered as capital equipment.
+If an item is not tangible, it cannot be considered as capital equipment.

 Capital equipment items generally have a long use life, but are not permanent.
 They depreciate over time and may deteriorate or become outdated.
-Typically, capital equipment has a life expectancy of 1 year or more, can be indexed as an asset and may be amortized over a period of 5 to 10 years.
+Working with a medical equipment distributor like CME Corp gives you access to our Biomedical Equipment Technicians (BMETs) who carry out preventive maintenance and equipment repair that ensures patient safety, maximum productivity, and a longer use life.
+Typically, capital equipment has a life expectancy of 1 year or more, can be indexed as an asset, and may be amortized over a period of 5 to 10 years.